 Monthly Cost The staff member contributes at a ra of 7% of salary less an adjustmen for CPP.
 The University matches these contributions.
 Benefits at Termination or Death On termination of employment, the member is entitled to the current staff member's account balance (both member and University contributions).
 The member may choose to transfer this benefit to a Locked-In Retirement Account or to another registered pension plan, providing that plan allows for such a transfer or to use this amount to purchase a life annuity.
 In the event of death prior to retirement, the member's beneficiary shall be entitled to the current accumulated value of the member's account (both member and University contributions). tual benefit provisions are contained in the Master Contracts by of Manitoba retains the right to modify, reduce, or terminate vall.
 The benefits and rates shown in this document are effective Coverage if Disabled Contributions continue are continue are to the staff member, while receiving Long Term Disability benefits. clusions may apply.
 The act of Governors.
 The University s, not this brochure, will pres Benefits at Retirement The pension plan is a hybrid plan.
 Retirement benefits are calculated using two different methods (formula and plan annuity).
 The benefits resulting from each method are compared, with the plan member receiving the greater of the two.
 The formula pension is equal to 2% of the average best 5 year safary for each year of redided service, less an offset based on CPP.
 The formula pension is reduced by 1/4% for each month between the member's actual pension commencement date and normal retirement date.
-The plan annuity is the amount of retirement income based on: The plan annuity is the amount of retirement and University contributions.) age at retirement, and an annuity factor based on the member's life expectancy and interest rate assumptions.
+The plan annuity is the amount of retirement income based on: The plan annuity is the amount of retirement and University contributions.) age at retirement, and age at retirement, and interest rate assumptions.
 This brochure is a summary of the group insurance and pension benefits.
 Certain limitations and exclusions may paply.
 The actual benefit provisions are contained in the Master Contracts and plan documents issued by the group insurance and pension henefits.
-Certain limitations and plan documents issued by the mayers to the University of Manilobo are approved by the Board Governor.
-The University of Insurance and plan accuments, not this horizon the plan and rates shown in this documents are filterinate.
+Certain limitations and plan documents issued by the mayers to the University of Manilobor are propried by the Board of Governor.
+This brochins the limitations of discrepancy, the contracts and plan documents, not this brochus, will hive benefits and cates shown in this document are filterinate.
 Eligibility Full-time employees are eligible to join the plan commencing on date of employment.
 Full-time employees must join the pension plan within 30 days after completing 2 years of employment.
 This brochure is a surrmany of the group i and plan documents issued by the insure benefits at any time.
-In the event of any v University of Manitoba Pension Plan ( 1993) The am
+In the event of any v University of Manitoba Pension Plan (1993) The am